microsoft/azure_arc/azure_arc_data_jumpstart/docs/gke_dc_vanilla_terraform.md

-# Azure Arc Data Controller Vanilla Deployment on EKS (Terraform)
+# Azure Arc Data Controller Vanilla Deployment on GKE (Terraform)

-The following README will guide you on how to deploy a "Ready to Go" environment so you can start using Azure Arc Data Services and deploy Azure data services on [Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/) cluster, using [Terraform](https://www.terraform.io/).
+The following README will guide you on how to deploy a "Ready to Go" environment so you can start using Azure Arc Data Services and deploy Azure data services on a [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine) cluster, using [Terraform](https://www.terraform.io/).

-By the end of this guide, you will have an EKS cluster deployed with an Azure Arc Data Controller and a Microsoft Windows Server 2019 (Datacenter) AWS EC2 instance VM, installed & pre-configured with all the required tools needed to work with Azure Arc Data Services.
+By the end of this guide, you will have a GKE cluster deployed with an Azure Arc Data Controller and a Microsoft Windows Server 2019 (Datacenter) GKE compute instance VM, installed & pre-configured with all the required tools needed to work with Azure Arc Data Services.

 # Deployment TL;DR

-  - Create AWS IAM Role
+  - Create a Google Cloud Platform (GCP) project and IAM Role
   - Create & download AWS Key Pair
   - Clone this repository
   - Edit *TF_VAR* variables values